MariamAmr01/Social-Network-System/README.md

 ### Features:
 - Read users from file.
 - Read users' relations from file.
-- Login
+- Login.
 - Search for user by username.
 - Show friend list.
-- Add friends
+- Add friends.
-- Delete Friends
+- Delete friends.
-- Get Friends Recommendation
+- Get friends recommendations.
-- Logout
+- Logout.
 ### Used Data structures:
-- Linked List
+- Linked List.
-- Treap (Priority used in treap is set to a random number < 100)
+- Treap (Priority used in treap is set to a random number < 100).